I questioned success my whole life.

 After the survey scores are grouped, you can calculate the NPS.
 The NPS calculation is done by subtracting the percentage of promoters from the percentage of detractors.
 The result gives your business’s Net Promoter Score.

-What is the conversion rate?
-Conversion rate is the percentage of visitors that visit your website or landing page and convert.
-Converting in this context means that the visitor does… is one of the most important customer success KPIs you should be already tracking.
+Conversion rate is one of the most important customer success KPIs you should be already tracking.
 It is the percentage of customers that complete the desired action.
 It shows how successful you are at converting prospects into paying customers or taking the desired actions.
 Conversions vary depending on the business goals.
 Here are the most common conversion examples:

 - Making a purchase